 Visual or Non-Verbal - This can include facial expressions, suggestive gestures, leering and even can be vocal such as making sounds or whistling.
-It can include displaying or sharing sexually suggestive media in paper or electronic form.

 Online or Electronic - Sexual harassment can occur anywhere such as online or other electronic platforms.
 Which can include sharing sexually suggestive comments or media through posts in social media platforms, emailing, texting, calling, etc.